 - Click on the “Hotkey” button at the end of the navigation window.

-- Check “Enable Hotkey,” and in Global, Configuration Hotkey, select the alternate key you want to use as Print Screen.
+- Check “Enable Hotkey,” and select the alternate key you want to use as Print Screen in Global Configuration Hotkey.

-- Check for the Ctrl and Alt key as well.
+- Check for the Ctrl and Alt keys as well.

 - Click on save, and then it will assign Ctrl+Alt+P to take the screenshots.

-This doesn’t actually fix the print screen not working issue.
-However, it is a great way to work around the theme of the print screen key, not working.
+This doesn’t fix the print screen not working issue.
+However, it is a great way to work around the theme of the print screen key not working.